-The Starnes Student Union Building, which was opened in 1968, contains a cafeteria, the RedHawk Café, student mailboxes, counseling offices, and the Learning Lab.
+The Starnes Student Union Building, which was opened in 1968, contains a cafeteria, the RedHawk Café, student mailboxes, counseling offices, and the Student Resource Center.

-The Robert E. Curry Christian Life Center, opened in 1983 on the western edge of the campus, houses a gymnasium, an indoor pool, an indoor track, weight room, racquetball courts, and other physical education facilities.
+The Robert E. Gurry Christian Life Center, opened in 1983 on the western edge of the campus, houses a gymnasium, an indoor walking track, weight room, racquetball courts, other physical education facilities, and an indoor pool that was completely renovated in 2008.
 The sports medicine training room is located in the center.
 Intercollegiate volleyball courts are also located here.
 An outside sand volleyball court is located adjacent to the center.